Axway/open-banking-docs/content/en/docs/Configuration/analytics.md

 Axway Open Banking Analytics is based on :

-* ElasticSearch + Logstash + Kibana (ELK) stack for the Dashboard, reports and data collection and processing
+* **ELK** (ElasticSearch + Logstash + Kibana ) stack for the Dashboards, reports and data collection and processing
+    * logstash: listening to api calls events (coming from filebeat), pushes data to elastic
+    * elasticsearch: data storage for the api calls
+    * kibana: configuation of visualizations and dashboards
-* Axway API Builder for the Metrics API.
+* Axway **API Builder** for the Metrics API : Exposing APIs to query data from elasticsearch
+* a nodeJs **webserver** to expose both dasboard and reports from a customizable web interface.

 All generic features of this two products are documented in the [Axway API Builder documentation](https://docs.axway.com/bundle/API_Builder_4x_allOS_en/page/api_builder.html) and [Elastic Stack and Product Documentation](https://www.elastic.co/guide/index.html)